 Why Poor Kidney Health Can Be One of the causes of Gout

 One of the causes of gout that many people fail to consider is impaired kidney health.
 If you're trying to manage kidney problems, you're at a greater risk of hyperuricemia, and are therefore more prone to experiencing gout episodes.
-The reason for this is if the kidneys are not functioning at their utmost, they struggle to process and remove excess uric acid in the physique, allowing it to build up in the bloodstream and in the end crystallize in the joints.
+The reason for this is if the kidneys are not functioning at their utmost, they find it difficult to process and remove excess uric acid in the physique, allowing it to build up in the bloodstream and in the end crystallize in the joints.

 - You will also want to educate yourself as to the many ways in which your life will be affected and which treatments will best suit your needs.